PolyCatDev/jellyfin-ytdlp/README.md

 A a modified [LinuxServer Jellyfin Image](https://docs.linuxserver.io/images/docker-jellyfin/) with [yt-dlp](https://github.com/yt-dlp/yt-dlp) added on top of it for the [jellyfin-youtube-metadata-plugin](https://github.com/ankenyr/jellyfin-youtube-metadata-plugin)

 > [!TIP]
-> A new image will be availabe every week on a monday at 3 am Europe/Bucharest time
+> A new image will be availabe every week on a monday at 3 AM Europe/Bucharest time

 ### Docker Compose Example